bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

     post](https://blog.tensorflow.org/2020/09/supercharging-tensorflowjs-webassembly.html))
 -   in 2022, Alexandru Ene proposed wasi-threads largely based on the `pthreads` API

-Out of this Alexandru's initial proposal, an informal working group gathered to hash out the details.
+Building on Alexandru's initial proposal, an informal working group gathered to hash out the details.
 These discussions pared down the API to a single call, `wasi_thread_spawn`, with some simple parameters (e.g., see the [simpler version](https://github.com/WebAssembly/wasi-threads/blob/main/wasi-threads.wit.md)).
 The current